 Timing and costs (2019/20)

 On, off and club licence applications are generally processed within 14 weeks of receiving the application.
-Special licences take at least 20 working days to process.
-These processing times will be delayed if there is information outstanding from your application, or if there are any objections to your application from the public or reporting agencies.
+Processing time may be longer if there is information missing from your application, or if there are any objections to your application from the public or reporting agencies.

 On, off and club licence fees